Attack simulation training deployment considerations and FAQ

 Users are assigned training after they report a simulated message

-If users are assigned training after they report a phishing simulation message, check to see if your organization has a custom mailbox configured in your user submission policy.
-When configuring a custom mailbox, this mailbox needs to be excluded from Safe Links and Safe Attachments policies as per the Custom mailbox prerequisites.
+If users are assigned training after they report a phishing simulation message, check to see if your organization uses a reporting mailbox to receive user reported messages at https://security.microsoft.com/securitysettings/userSubmission.
+The reporting mailbox needs to be configured to skip many security checks as described in the reporting mailbox prerequisites.

 Other frequently asked questions